kstevenson84/My_Password_Generator/README.md

 An image of the website is below:
 ![alt text](Assets/screenshot.png)

-Special thanks to Kyle https://www.youtube.com/watch?v=iKo9pDKKHnc  for help with design.
+Special thanks to Web Dev Simplified on YouTube for help with design.